konsulting/porter/README.md

 |7.1|9503|
 |7.2|9504|

+Xdebug is set up for use with PHPSTORM, and on demand - you can use an extension such as Xdebug helper in Chrome to send the Cookie required to activate a debugging session ([Jetbrains article](https://confluence.jetbrains.com/display/PhpStorm/Configure+Xdebug+Helper+for+Chrome+to+be+used+with+PhpStorm)).

 ## Tweaking things

 As Porter is based on Docker, it is easy to add new containers as required or to adjust the way the existing containers are built.